RongYu98/Play-Visualizer/README.md

 6/7/16:
 - Fixed bugs with selection speed and color -IG
+- When switching between fields, players are in correct postion relative to background, no longer reflect -RY

 6/6/16:
 - Can select a player and change its speed -IG